NatasjaWezel/Complex_Systems/README.md

 Fitness of methods -> Uniform (random) distribution

 ### Creating

 ### Calling
 Take two functions and link them

 Question: how are these selected?
 Via something preferential?
+Answer: method S is chosen as the caller with probability proportional to the size of its body (number of statements).

 ### Updating